-- Are born prematurely (earlier than 30 weeks of pregnancy) - Have low birth weight (less than 3 lb 5 oz or 1,500 g) - Have complications after they are born and receive extra oxygen for more than a few days
+- Are born prematurely (earlier than 30 weeks of pregnancy) - Have low birth weight (less than 3 lb 5 oz or 1,500 g) - Have complications after they are born and receive extra oxygen for more than a few days growing before a baby is born begin to grow abnormally and in the wrong direction.
+Most ROP will resolve on its own without any damage to the retina or vision loss.

 ROP affects the back of the eye called the retina.
-The retina is the part of the eye that collects all of the light information from what we look at and sends this information through the optic nerve to the brain where the light information is processed as images.
-ROP occurs when blood vessels in the eye that have not finished growing before a baby is born begin to grow abnormally and in the wrong direction.
-Most ROP will resolve on its own without any damage to the retina or vision loss.
+The retina is a thin layer of cells in the back of the eye.
+It collects all the light information from what we see.
+It then sends information through the optic nerve to the brain where it becomes an image.
+ROP occurs when blood vessels in the eye that have not finished